yingyuelang/DAT505-Github/finial project/README.md

   After the couple adopt the girl, they found that the girl is such clever and hard-working.
 Especially the clothes she made.
 The couple never see such beautiful clothes before.
 The girl asked them to sold these clothes and then they become richer than before.

   Only one thing is very strange is that the girl forbade everyone to see how she make these clothes even the kind couple.
-But the couple was so interested so that one day they peep the girl when she was made clothes.
-Surprisingly, there was no girl in the room but a crane, It made clothes out of its feather.
+But the couple was so interested so that one day they peep the girl when she was making clothes.
+Surprisingly, there was no girl in the room but a crane, It made clothes out of it's feather.

   The husband found that the crane is the crane which he saved that day.
 The crane found the couple know it’s real appearance so that it told them the reason.
 The crane is so thanks for the husband and wants to pay back the couple.
 The crane is spirit and it changed to a girl to help the couple.
 After the crane tell the couple reason, the crane flied away and never go back.